BeBe Winans

-Benjamin "BeBe" Winans (born September 17, 1962) is an American gospel and R&B singer.
+Benjamin "BeBe" Winans (born September 17, 1962) is an American gospel and R&B singer from Detroit, Michigan.
 He is a member of the noted Winans family, most members of which are also gospel artists.
-Winans has released nine albums, seven with his sister CeCe as BeBe & CeCe Winans and one with three Winans brothers.
+Winans has released nine solo albums, seven with his sister CeCe as BeBe & CeCe Winans, and one with three Winans brothers.

 The PTL Club

 Winans released several albums, first with his sister CeCe, and later as a solo artist.
 Jim Bakker's television show The PTL Club took interest in BeBe and his sister CeCe as background vocalists for the show.
-After going to North Carolina to audition they were accepted.
-The siblings moved to the PTL campus in North Carolina, and were on the show for about five years.
+After going to South Carolina to audition they were accepted.
+The siblings moved to the PTL campus in South Carolina, and were on the show for about five years.

-During their time on PTL, BeBe and CeCe recorded "Lord Lift Us Up" on PTL's label after popular demand on the show.
+During their time on PTL, BeBe and CeCe recorded Lord Lift Us Up on PTL's label after popular demand on the show.
 Eventually the success warranted another effort: a full-length album.
 The album did well on the charts.
 BeBe and CeCe left PTL to pursue their singing career and recorded five albums together including self-titled BeBe & CeCe Winans, Heaven, Different Lifestyles, First Christmas and Relationships.
 In 1995, BeBe and CeCe split up to pursue solo careers.
-But in 2009 they did the album "Still" together.
-On it was the song "Close to You," which won a Dove award in 2010 in the category of Urban Recorded Song.
+But in 2009, they did the album Still together.
+On it was the song "Close to You," which won a Dove Award in 2010 in the category of Urban Recorded Song.